Warped/Composite Phenomenology Simplified: Partial Compositeness

 \subsection{Residual Standard Model Gauge Invariance}

 The vector boson terms reflect the gauging of the global symmetry group of the composite sector of Section~\ref{composite sector} by the elementary gauge symmetry.
 This looks somewhat unfamiliar because the (broken) $\rho$ gauge symmetry is being treated in unitary gauge.
-Indeed, it is straightforward to check that the sum of the vector mass terms in Eqs.~(\ref{comp action}), (\ref{soft mix}) is of the form

-and that the entire Lagrangian, Eq.~(\ref{L}), is exactly invariant under an $SU(3)\otimes SU(2) \otimes U(1)$ {\it gauge symmetry} which we identify with the final SM gauge symmetry.
+Indeed, it is straightforward to check that the entire Lagrangian, Eq.~(\ref{L}), is exactly invariant under an $SU(3)\otimes SU(2) \otimes U(1)$ {\it gauge symmetry} which we identify with the final SM gauge symmetry.
 The corresponding SM gauge fields are then superpositions

 and the SM gauge couplings have the form

 The non-trivial superposition of $A_{\mu}$ and $\rho^*_{\mu}$ inside the SM gauge field is the vector meson version of partial compositeness.
 In the literature of low-energy hadronic phenomenology the analogous phenomenon is known as ``photon-$\rho$'' mixing.